mirage/mirage-www/tmpl/blog/introducing-irmin-in-xenstore.md

     let module DB = Git.Make(IrminKey.SHA1)(IrminContents.String)(IrminTag.String) in
     DB.create () >>= fun db ->
 ```
+where keys and values will be mapped into OCaml `strings`, and our
-and then our `VIEW.t` is simply an Irmin `DB.View.t`.
+`VIEW.t` is simply an Irmin `DB.View.t`.
 All that remains is to implement
 `read`, `list`, `write`, `rm` by
   1. mapping Xenstore `Protocol.Path.t` values onto Irmin keys; and
   2. mapping Xenstore `Node.contents` records onto Irmin values.